 Congham Hall’s renowned Herb Garden attracts visitors from far and wide.
 A draw for people seeking out the best gardens in England, it has featured in television programmes, calendars and magazines, as well as books such as Crabtree & Evelyn’s Fragrant Herbal.
+From April to September, our gardens are open to the public from 10am to 3pm and many of our herbs are available to buy.

 Our gardeners pick culinary herbs twice daily to meet the chefs’ needs for flavouring and garnishing and in the creation of aromatic oils and vinegars to complement the seasonal dishes served in the restaurant.